JakeTurner616/JakeTurner616.github.io/_posts/2024-30-24-pygame-lua-bindings.md

 pinned: false
 redirect_from:
   - /pygame-lua-integration/
+  - /pygamelua/
 date: 2024-05-30 01:30:00 -0500
 ---

-This project is quite simple as it aims to streamline the process of Pygame development through the use of the Lua scripting language, while utilizing the robust feature set of Pygame.
-The idea is to create a framework for fast Pygame protyping that could possibly even work as an embedded application.
+This project, [pygame lua bindings](https://github.com/JakeTurner616/pygame-lua-bindings), aims to streamline the process of simple Pygame development tasks through the use of the Lua scripting language while utilizing the robust feature set of Pygame with a custom main loop and event handler system.
+The idea is to create a framework for fast Pygame prototyping that could possibly even work as an embedded application.

 <a href="https://github.com/JakeTurner616/pygame-lua-bindings">
   <img src="https://github.com/JakeTurner616/pygame-lua-bindings/blob/main/docs/lua_snake_pygame.gif?raw=true">